dotnet/docs/docs/ai/conceptual/prompt-engineering-in-dot-net.md

 Completion:
 _"Pedro Lascurain."_

-Looks right, but what if your app is supposed to help US History students?
+Looks right, but what if your app is supposed to help U.S. history students?
 Pedro Lascurain's 45-minute term is the shortest term for any president, but he served Mexico&mdash;the students are probably looking for _"William Henry Harrsion."_ Clearly, the app could be more helpful to its intended users if you gave it some context.

 That's the basic idea of prompt engineering: you add context to the prompt to help the model produce better completions.
-You can do this by giving the model [*instructions*](#use-instructions-to-tell-the-model-what-to-do), [*examples*](#examples-show-the-model-what-to-do) and [*cues*](#cues).
+You can do this by giving the model [*instructions*](#use-instructions-to-tell-the-model-what-to-do), [*examples*](#examples-show-the-model-what-to-do), and [*cues*](#cues).

 GPT models that support text generation don't require any specific format, but you should organize your prompts so it's clear what's an instruction and what's an example.
 GPT models that support chat-based apps use three roles to organize completions: a system role that controls the chat, a user role to represent user input, and an assistant role for responding to users.
 You divide your prompts into messages for each role: